Marzano Center Essentials for Achieving Rigor

 - Instructional decision-making;

 - Standards-based planning on measurement topics;

 - Reflection on lesson outcomes, with action plans for intervention and enrichment.

 - Integrated monitoring tools, to help teachers transition their instructional practice in profound ways.

 - Parallel training for teacher-coaches to ensure fidelity within professional learning communities and in one-on-one mentoring.

 - Student feedback components to help teachers monitor the success of their strategies, provide differentiated instruction, and recalibrate their practice as necessary.

 We offer a full range of training options for the Essentials – from a single day overview to carefully scaffolded progressions for learning, practicing, and deepening.
 Our team has developed trainings to suit your school or district’s specific budget and needs.

 Although training can be tailored to suit your school’s specific needs, this sample two-year implementation timeline allows teachers ample time to explore the model.
 Teachers practice, learn, and discover during Year 1, purposefully monitoring student results to see the necessary shifts in learning.
 In Year 2, teachers build on their previous learning with more purposeful reflection and targeted action based on accumulated student data.
-Teachers in Year 2 also collaborate with greater focus, as they collectively work to design units to reach rigor.
 Our consultants work with you every step of the way to ensure success.